grohan1130/lecture-copilot/README.md

 # lecture-copilot
-Real-time lecture transcription app to convert audio from a microphone into text, enabling students to capture and save lecture notes effortlessly.
+Real-time lecture transcription and summarization app designed to enhance the student learning experience.
+This app allows students to record lectures and receive real-time transcripts of their professor's verbal lessons.
+It effortlessly converts audio from a microphone into text, enabling students to capture and save lecture notes.
+Additionally, it provides intelligent summaries and contextualization of lectures, helping students focus on key insights and understand the material in a meaningful way.